-The state's process for reporting Quality Improvement Plans (QIP) to the Office of Community Services: Within 30 calendar days of the state approving the eligible entity's (QIP), the state will report to the Office of Community Services that the eligible entity has an approved QIP.
-The state will send the Office of Community Services a quarterly report of eligible entities that have approved QIP s and the status of the plan.
-Once the eligible entity has completed the QIP, the state will send the Office of Community Services an updated report stating that the eligible entity has a completed QIP.
+The State's Process for Reporting Quality Improvement Plans to the Office of Community Services: Within 30 calendar days of the State approving the eligible entity's Quality Improvement Plan, the State will report to the Office of Community Services that the eligible entity has an approved Quality Improvement Plan.
+The State will send the Office of Community Services a quarterly report of eligible entities that have approved Quality Improvement Plans and the status of the plan.
+Once the Eligible Entity has completed the Quality Improvement Plan, the State will send the Office of Community Services an updated report stating that the Eligible Entity has a completed Quality Improvement Plan.